omenking/swap-n-pop/README.md

 ### 5. First-Class Lag Compensation

-If we want a game as competitive as SFV or other modern online fighting games, we need to adopt modern lag compensation techniques (UPD P2P).
+If we want a game as competitive as SFV or other modern online fighting games, we need to adopt modern lag compensation techniques (UDP P2P).

 ### 6. No-Frills Codebase